-Erin Wright, LMT Erin is a graduate of Arizona State University and East West

-College.
-She has been a licensed massage therapist since 2007 and, in her private practice, she specializes in Thai massage.
-She teaches Eastern and Energetic Massage & Bodywork at EWC and is excited to share her passion for massage with others.
+Erin Wright, BA, LMT Erin is a graduate of Arizona State University and East West College.
+She has been a Licensed Massage Therapist since 2007 and specializes in Thai massage in her private practice.
+She is excited to share her passion for bodywork with students in the Thai Massage elective.
 When she's not teaching or practicing massage, she loves traveling, reading, cooking, eating, and spending time with her family and friends.

-Cyr Zeeberg-Foote, BA, LMT Cyr is a graduate of Eckerd College in St. Petersburg, Florida and the Suncoast School of Massage.
+Cyr Zeeberg-Foote, BA, LMT Cyr is a graduate of Eckerd College and the Suncoast School of Massage.
 They hold a degree in social work and have been a Licensed Massage Therapist since 1991.
-Their practice encompasses many modalities including craniosacral therapy, myofascial release, pregnancy massage, aromatherapy and reflexology.
-They have teaching experience in kinesiology, massage technique and craniosacral therapy.
-Cyr feels the opportunity to teach is a gift, and through it strives to give back and share their endless sense of awe and fascination with the human body.
+Their practice encompasses many modalities including craniosacral therapy, myofascial release, and reflexology.
+Cyr has been teaching since 2003 and feels the opportunity to teach is a gift.
+Through teaching, they strive to give back and share their endless sense of awe and fascination with the human body.
+Cyr enjoys spending their free time with their wife and cats.
+They love exploring the Pacific Northwest by kayak and hiking trails.